OUR APPLICATION DEADLINE HAS BEEN EXTENDED TO JUNE 29, 2017

 Also see Video Auditions for New Applicants page.

-The following takes place DURING camp week, once acceptance is confirmed and registration is complete:
+The following takes place AT THE START OF camp week, once acceptance is confirmed and camp registration is complete:

 Live placement auditions take place on Sunday, the first day of camp directly after a Student Orientation at 3:30pm, that day.
-All students complete this audition each time they attend camp, which is used to determine each students’ current level and rank to facilitate placements into ensembles and programs for the camp week.
+All campers, except for Middle School aged students, complete this audition each time they attend camp, which is used to determine their current level and rank to facilitate placements into ensembles and programs for the camp week.
+Middle School students interested in more advanced placement are welcome to audition, as well.
 Honors placement is also considered at this time.

-This audition is not to be confused with Video Audition for New Applicants, which are submitted in advance of camp week as part of the registration process.
+This audition is not to be confused with Video Auditions for New Applicants, which are submitted in advance of camp week only by those new to the program as part of the registration process.

 - Sight Reading – age/level appropriate music will be placed in front of students to sight read.
 Sight reading is the ability to perform unfamiliar music that has not been rehearsed by simply reading it for the first time.